jamesAlhassan/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 7-print_chessboard.c script - a function that prints the chessboard.

+100-set_string.c - a function that sets the value of a pointer to a char.

 101-crackme_password script - a file that contains the password for the crackme2 executable.